New York sues companies offering student loan debt relief

-NEW YORK (Reuters) - New York’s attorney general on Thursday filed a lawsuit accusing several companies of misleading thousands of borrowers into buying student loan debt-relief services that they could have received for free.
+NEW YORK, Sept 20 (Reuters) - New York’s attorney general on Thursday filed a lawsuit accusing several companies of misleading thousands of borrowers into buying student loan debt-relief services that they could have received for free.

 Barbara Underwood, the attorney general, filed the lawsuit against Debt Resolve Inc, Hutton Ventures LLC and other defendants in a New York state court in Manhattan.